dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/integrations/elasticsearch.md

 Elasticsearch search backend requires an Elasticsearch server.
 For the installation guide, please refer to the [official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html).

 Integration can be configured with set of environment variables.
 When you’re deploying on Heroku - you can use add-on that provides Elasticsearch as a service.
-By default MajorityWorld uses Elasticsearch 6.3.
+By default DrikGallery uses Elasticsearch 6.3.

 If you’re deploying somewhere else, you can use one of following services: